munificent/craftinginterpreters/book/compiling-expressions.md

 I'm going to make a claim here that will be unpopular with some compiler and language people.
 It's OK if you don't agree.
-Personally, I learn more from strongly-stated opinions that I disagree with than I do from several pages of qualifiers and equivocation.
-My claim is that *parsing doesn't matter.*
+Personally, I learn more from strongly stated opinions that I disagree with than I do from several pages of qualifiers and equivocation.
+My claim is that *parsing doesn't matter*.

 Over the years, many programming language people, especially in academia, have gotten *really* into parsers and taken them very seriously.
-Initially, it was the compiler folks who got into <span name="yacc">compiler-compilers</span>, LALR and other stuff like that.
+Initially, it was the compiler folks who got into <span name="yacc">compiler-compilers</span>, LALR, and other stuff like that.
 The first half of the Dragon book is a long love letter to the wonders of parser generators.

 <aside name="yacc">